 - You need to have adequate lighting, either natural or artificial.

 - You need to have adequate drainage.

-The Food Standards Agency have produced the Starting Up booklet, which is a great starting point for new businesses and can be downloaded from thier Starting a Food Business pages.
-This booklet is a simple guide to the regulations and gives you practical advice on how to make sure you comply.
+The Food Standards Agency have produced a starting up checklist, which is a great starting point for new businesses and can be viewed on their Getting ready to start your food business page.
+This checklist is a simple guide to the regulations and gives you practical advice on how to make sure you comply.

 If you want to sell goods or services on the streets of the Borough, its parks, open spaces or seafront then you will require some sort of permission and there will often be a fee or charge payable.
 View our hygiene requirements for street traders or make an application for street trading through our Licensing team.

 If you plan to sell hot food or hot drinks to customers between the hours of 11pm and 5am you will also need to apply for a Premises Licence for Late Night Refreshment.
 Hotels and B&Bs are exempt from this requirement and you do not need a licence if you are only serving your own staff.
 You will also need a Premises Licence if you intend to sell alcohol